-Every parent wants the best for their children, and that includes wanting them to have great experiences at school.
-By and large, Australian schools deliver on that expectation.
+Every parent wants the best for their children, and that includes having great experiences at school.
+By and large, schools deliver on these expectations.
 They are generally safe places for kids, staffed by hard-working teachers who have the best interests of their students at heart.
-Achievement, discipline and student wellbeing are high on the list of priorities for most teachers.
+Achievement, discipline and student well-being are high on the list of priorities for most teachers.

-Nevertheless, despite the best teaching practices things do go wrong at school.
+Despite best teaching practice things do go wrong at school.
 Most kids experience learning difficulties from time to time.
-Conflict and peer rejection are a normal part of school life.
-The developmental nature of childhood means that there will always be some turbulence, particularly around key transition ages such as the start of adolescence.
+Conflict and peer rejection are a normal part of school-life.
+The developmental nature of childhood means that there will always be some turbulence, particularly around key transition ages, such as the start of adolescence.
 During these times young people frequently experience a dip in their learning as well as significant relationship difficulties.
-Kids will often come home from school with grievances, and call on their parents for assistance.
+Kids will often come home from school with grievances and call on their parents for assistance.

-Your approach as a parent when your child has difficulty at school can make a huge difference to their resilience and to their future relationships with teachers and peers.
-This includes not only any advice you may give and the way you give it, but also the way you approach the school, if that becomes necessary.
-Unfortunately, anecdotal evidence suggests that there's been a significant increase in aggressive incidents at schools involving parents reacting to their children's grievances.
-This presents a danger to teachers, harms the all-important teacher-parent relationship, and sets a bad example to children about how to resolve differences.
+Your approach as a parent when your child has difficulty at school makes a huge difference to their resilience, and their future relationships with teachers and peers.
+Anecdotal evidence suggests that there's been a significant increase in aggressive incidents at schools involving parents reacting to their children's grievances.
+This not only presents a danger to teachers but harms the all-important teacher-parent relationship.

-Here's a seven point checklist to help you stay focused and be effective if your child experiences difficulty at school.
+Here's a six point checklist to help you stay focused and be effective if your child experiences difficulty at school.
+1. Stay calm and rational